DavidMunozMartinez/bindrjs/README.md

 # bindrJS
 My attempt at not a framework for HTML data binding

- Don't mind me just re-inventing the wheel
+ Don't mind me just re-inventing the wheel.
  This is my attempt at creating a simple enough HTML render engine similar to what ALL popular front-end frameworks/libraries already do perfectly, AKA data binding except "cheaper" and without the extra fancy features, this is targeted to smaller "simpler" projects that only want to bind data to the HTML with as minimum configuration or setup as possible, keeping it all as performant as possible, the end goal here is to have minimum extra knowledge outside HTML and JavaScript and be able